 Having a thorough understanding of the occupational health and safety act is important to anyone in charge of managing employees and the workforce, especially CEOs.
 At Absolute Health Services, we offer a health and safety officer course, a Health and Safety Supervisor course and a 16.2 workshop which all enable and offer business owners and senior higher management a greater understanding of the occupational health and safety act and how to implement the act’s requirements.

-Occupational Health and Safety Act – Regulation Scope
+Occupational Health and Safety Act South Africa – Regulation Scope

-The Occupational Health and Safety (OHS) Act 85 of 1993 is the law that aims to protect the well-being of all workers, visitors and clients in the workplace.
-The OHS Act is enforced by the Department of Labour, whose inspectors may:
+The Occupational Health and Safety (OHS) Act 85 of 1993 is the law that aims to protect the well-being of all workers, visitors, and clients in the workplace.
+The OHS Act is enforced by the Department of Employment and Labour (DOL) who are responsible in setting national health and safety standards, providing information to employers and employees, visiting as many companies as possible and generally making sure that our workforce stays as healthy and safe as possible.

-South Africa has the Occupational Health and Safety Act 85 of 1993, which has 50 sections (apply to everyone) and 22 regulations.
+The OHS act has 50 sections and 22 regulations.
 Some regulations are general and apply to everyone, such as:

 - Facilities regulations;